What Makes Uber Accident Claims in California Unique?

 As the sharing economy continues to grow, so have questions around the legality of their operations.
 Rideshare companies like Uber and Lyft are among some of the largest companies that have completely transformed how people get around, especially in major cities.
 Uber and Lyft are innovative because they don’t actually employ their drivers but rather empower people who own their cars to become entrepreneurs who pick people up and drop them off at their desired locations.
 For individuals who need a ride, it’s as simple as loading the app on their phone or tablet, entering in the requested information, and waiting for the driver to arrive.

 So, what happens when an accident occurs while you’re riding an Uber or Lyft?
 That’s the type of question many rideshare accident attorneys across the country have been trying to resolve since these companies emerged.
-For riders and drivers in Beverly Hills, Los Angeles or elsewhere in California, Uber and Lyft accidents raise several issues.
+For riders and drivers in California, Uber and Lyft accidents raise several issues.
 For example, if you were injured in an accident and are looking to recover damages to cover your medical expenses, should you sue the driver or the company for the accident?
 Unfortunately, the answer to these questions are rarely very clear.

 In December of 2019, Uber released its first-ever safety report that included various information regarding motor vehicle accidents, assaults and other incidents for the years 2017-2018.
 Regarding motor vehicle fatalities, the company noted that there were 107 fatalities total for those years and approximately 90% of those occurred in urban areas.
 Additionally, the report indicated that 30% of the fatal accidents involved pedestrians and 25% of those were either Uber drivers or passengers who were outside of the vehicle at the time of the collision.